Middleware > Integrate Tallyfy with Workato

 GET https://go.tallyfy.com/api/tasks?run_id={process_id}

-When launching processes, store the returned task IDs in a lookup table or database for later use.
+When launching processes, store the returned task IDs in a lookup table or database.
+Works great for recurring workflows.

 - Add an HTTP action to your Workato recipe